infrablocks/terraform-aws-ecs-cluster/README.md

 The ECS cluster consists of:
 * A cluster in ECS
-* A launch configuration and auto-scaling group for a cluster of ECS container instances
+* A launch template and auto-scaling group for a cluster of ECS container instances
 * An SSH key to connect to the ECS container instances
 * A security group for the container instances optionally allowing: